winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 });
 ```

+Within the first clause of the `lift` block, a list of qualifications on preflight objects can be added.

+Statements within a `lift` block are exempt from the compiler's analyzer that tries to determine preflight object usage automatically.
+If an inflight method is directly or indirectly called within a `lift` block without sufficient resource qualifications, it may result in errors at runtime.

 ## Phase-independent code

 The global functions `log`, `assert`, and `throw` can all be used in both preflight and inflight code.